 - 4.5.2.2.3.
 HIGH DENSITY POLYETHYLENE (HDPE) PIPE.
 For pipe material see 4.4.3.2.3.
 For bedding see 4.5.4.3.1.
 For primary backfill see 4.5.4.4.1.1.
 For secondary backfill see Sections 4.5.1.6.1. through 4.5.1.6.3. - 4.5.2.2.3.1.
 JOINING OF HDPE.
 Sections of HDPE pipe shall be joined by the butt fusion process into a continuous length of pipe at the job site.
 The joining process shall be the heat fusion method and shall be performed in strict accordance with the pipe manufacturer's recommendations, including pipe temperature, alignment, and fusion pressure.
 The heat fusion equipment used in the joining procedures shall be capable of meeting all conditions recommended by the pipe manufacturer.
 Extrusion welding or hot gas welding of HDPE shall not be used.
 Mechanical joint adapters or flanges may be used to mechanically connect HDPE pipe to transition points.
 This joining method shall also be performed in strict accordance with the pipe manufacturer's recommendations. - 4.5.2.2.3.2.
 LOCATOR WIRE AND SIGNS.
-A #10 insulated solid copper wire or #12 AWG HS-CCS high strength copper clad steel locate wire shall be wrapped around the pipe so that one revolution is made at least every 10 feet.
-Splices are to be made with an approved connector, and are to be suitably protected against corrosion.
+A #12 AWG HS-CCS high strength copper clad steel locate wire shall be laid on top of all pipe.
+Splices are to be made with an approved connector, such as Snake Bite (corrosion proof wire connectors) by Copperhead Industries or a preapproved equal to suitably protect against corrosion.
+Locate wire on stubs need to be extended up and fixed or stapled to the marker post.